All Episodes

 This is another vote for me.

-Everything I told you after this oil spill has come to pass.
+Folks, everything I told you after this oil spill has come to pass.

-And uh the last science course I took, I think was in the ninth grade, if I even remember.
+And uh, the last science course I took, I think, was in the ninth grade, if I even remember.

-Let me let me find it in here.
+Either way, the next media crisis, let me find it in here.

-Uh, ladies and gentlemen, you've you've yeah, here it is.
+Ladies and gentlemen, yeah, here it is.

 Here it is.